OUCRU-Modelling/R-training-2025/README.md

 Materials for the course in their quarto format are stored here

-## For learners

-The course main webpage is here: https://oucru-modelling.github.io/R-training-2025/

 ## For instructors

 - Make sure you are using `renv` for R package version control